Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 # downloads the the Open Multilingual WordNet "omw" dataset from NLTK
 nltk.download('omw-1.4')

+# download the vader, pre-trained model for sentence segmentation from NLTK for later use.
+nltk.download('vader_lexicon')

+# download punkt, pre-trained lexicon for Sentiment Analysis from NLTK for latere use
+nltk.download('punkt')

 # import stop words from NLTK
 from nltk.corpus import stopwords